 Prominent Athletes who Became Knights and Dames

 Dame Kelly Holmes: Born in Hildenborough, Kelly Holmes is one of Britain’s most prominent middle distance athletes.
 Throughout her career she was won numerous international accolades including two gold medals from the 2004 Summer Olympic Games in Athens, Greece.
+This accomplishment indeed added to her repertoire, showcasing her resilience and determination.
 In 1998, she became a Member of the Order of the British Еmpire (MBE) for her service to the British Army.
 Seven years later, Kelly Holmes became a Dame Commander of the Order of the British Empire (DBE).
 She was invested with the honour by HM The Queen, Elizabeth II.

 Gareth Edwards: Born, Gareth Owen Edwards, he played his entire career for the Cardiff Rugby Football Club.
+Not only did he leave an indelible mark on the rugby field, but his honorary knighthood in 2015 also highlighted the significance of rugby in British culture.
 He is credited as the “Greatest rugby player to have donned the Welsh national jersey”.
 He is one of the few Welsh players to have won three Gland Slams during their careers.
 In 2015, Gareth Edwards became the latest rugby union player to be knighted by the British Royal Family.

 Norman Brookes: Norman Brookes is the only tennis player in history to be knighted.
 He was born in 1877, in St. Kilda, Australia and was one of the finest tennis players of his time.
+His legacy, besides winning championships, also set a precedent for other knighted athletes in the years to come.
 In 1907, he was ranked world number one and after he retired from the sport, he became the president of the Australian Lawn Tennis Association.
 Throughout his career he has won the Australian Open in 1911 and the legendary Wimbledon Tennis Championship in 1907 and 1914.
 He was knighted in 1939.
 His wife, Mabel Brooks was knighted several years later in 1955 for her involvement in social and charitable causes.

 Ian Wright: Former professional football player, Ian Wright was one of England’s most prolific strikers during the mid-1980s and 1990s.
 He spent most of his career in Crystal Palace F.C and Arsenal F.C.
+His contributions to English football are undeniable, and his story is an inspiration for aspiring athletes.
 It is at the latter club that he gained international recognition and gained legendary status as he helped his team win the double (FA Premier League and FA Cup) in 1998.
 He retired from football in 2000 and soon after he was honoured with the MBE for his service to the sport.
 You can learn more about Ian Wright and his achievements at Arsenal F.C by visiting the club’s museum.
 You can do that while the movers providing your man and van services are handling your relocation for you.
 Don’t be hesitant into using professional assistance as presently man and van companies work with reasonable prices.

 Alec Bedser: Alec Bedser is a former English cricketer who played as a medium-fast bowler.
+He was not only an exceptional player but also a symbol of sportsmanship and dedication.
 He is often recognised as one of the finest British cricketers of the 20th century.
 His career spanned for a total of 21 years during which he played only for one club, Surrey County Cricket Club.
 During World War II, he joined the RAF Police and was later sent to France with the British Expeditionary Force.
 He was knighted in 1996.